thmuch/tosgem-image-reader/README.md

 ## TODO

 - Import b/w PSC images. **P**aint **S**hop **C**ompressed was the native image format of my TOS
-  application "PaintShop+" that I wrote around 1991.
+  application "PaintShop" that I wrote around 1991.
-- Convert the applets to ImageIO readers
+- The algorithms in `GEMImageDecoder` and `GEMPictureDecoder` certainly need some refactoring.
+  But for the time being, I kept the structures close to their originals from 1996.
+- Reader for STAD PAC images
+- GitHub Actions pipeline & deployment to Maven Central

+## Credits

+- "tiger.img" apparently belongs to the public domain, so thank you whoever created that picture!
+- "poster.pic" was drawn by my cousin Sebastian Mayer with an early version of my TOS application "PaintShop" (and exported as a GEM PIC file afterwards).